Jason-Adam/pytorch-cpp/README.md

 ```

 ## Output
 The generator periodically outputs fake images.
 Below are images from the first to the last (120).
-The were produced as the generator became better at fooling the discriminator.
+They were produced as the generator became better at fooling the discriminator.

 *Sample 1*
 ![](imgs/sample-1.png)